drepo-eth/site/content/drepo/existing-repos/verification/index.md

 the machine that it is exceuted on as long as the same configuration and environment is applied to the build.

-These properties allow for a software to be **restored** from the source at any time in the future.[^future] Further more, this allows the **independent verification** of compiled artifacts.
+These properties allow for a software to be restored from the source at any time in the future.[^future] Furthermore, this allows the _independent verification_ of compiled artifacts.

 [^future]:
     Assuming that in the future the necessary tools and dependencies are still